1anw/SLCCWhiskeyResearch/README.md

 2. Comparative Analysis of VOCs and Flavor/Odor Contribution in Double-matured Whiskey from Dented Brick Distillery

 ### 2025 Projects
-HS-SPME-GCMS Analyses of Char and Yeast Variation in Utah Whiskey
+HS-SPME-GC-MS Analyses of Charring and Yeast Variation in Utah Whiskey

 ### About Us